Skip to main content

 Effective dose is a quantity that measures the biological effects of radiation on people, particularly the increase in risk of cancer.

-Sensitivity to radiation differs between organs.
-The organs that have frequent cell division are generally more sensitive than others.
+The sensitivity to radiation differs between organs.
+Typically, organs with more frequent cell division are more sensitive to sensitive to radiation than other organs..

 Icelandic Radiation Safety Authoroty